btcookies/listening-room/README.md

 8. Provide recommended playlists based on people in listening room.
 9. Private/public feature.
 Private: listen remotely to shared playlist.
 Public: use in context of social gathering.
 10. "Winner" for top music recommender.
 Points system.

+### Run Instructions:

+Step one: Open up terminal and cd into root directory and run 'npm install' in terminal.
+Step two: Now cd into auth-server and run 'node authorization_code/app.js' Step three: Open up another terminal tab, cd back into the project directory, and run 'npm start' Step four: Visit localhost:3000 and the app should be running!
+Add songs to the playlist.